tomsons22/FOND-SAT/README.md

 Done
 ```

+As one can see, using glucose seems to be much faster than using minisat.

 Finally, if we tell FOND-SAT to try between 6 and 8 states, the planner will not find any solution;

 ```shell